 \subsection{The main finiteness result}

-The proof of Theorem \ref{theorem-finiteness} will be by noetherian induction.
-Consider the following property of a noetherian algebraic stack $\cX$ defined over a Noetherian ring $R$. \begin{enumerate} \item[($\star$)] The ring $\Gamma(\cX, \oh_{\cX})$ is a finite type $R$-algebra and for every coherent $\oh_{\cX}$-module $\cF$, $\Gamma(\cX, \cF)$ is a finite type $\Gamma(\cX, \oh_{\cX})$-module. \end{enumerate}
+The proof of Theorem \ref{theorem-finiteness} will be by Noetherian induction.
+Consider the following property of a Noetherian algebraic stack $\cX$ defined over a Noetherian ring $R$. \begin{enumerate} \item[($\star$)] The ring $\Gamma(\cX, \oh_{\cX})$ is a finite type $R$-algebra and for every coherent $\oh_{\cX}$-module $\cF$, the $\Gamma(\cX, \oh_{\cX})$-module $\Gamma(\cX, \cF)$ is of finite type. \end{enumerate}